-Watch Big Thief perform ‘Certainty’ on ‘The Late, Late Show’
+Watch Big Thief perform ‘Certainty’ on ‘The Late Late Show’

 “The hope is that something like this could spread to our peers, especially those making money and maybe even become a standard for artists and those around the music industry (labels, DSPs, publishers, managers, booking agents, etc).”

-Big Thief were the first band to perform on The Late, Late Show after host James Corden announced he would be leaving next year.
+Big Thief were the first band to perform on The Late Late Show after host James Corden announced he would be leaving next year.

 “When I started this journey, it was always going to be just that.
 It was going to be a journey—an adventure,” he said.
 “I never saw it as my final destination, you know?
 And I never want this show to overstay its welcome in any way.
 I always want to love making it.
 And I really think in a year from now that will be a good time to move on and see what else might be out there.”